[Bryan Monosmith, Jeremy Werdell, and Curtis Mobley contributed to this page.]

 The slant range is the distance from the satellite to the observed point on the ocean surface along the line of sight, which is taken here to be 20 deg oﬀ nadir.
 The optical eﬃciency is the fraction of light incident onto the sensor fore-optics that eventually reaches sensor material itself; the losses are due to reﬂections from lens surfaces or diﬀraction gratings, absorption by ﬁlters, etc.

 The quantum eﬃciency is the fraction of photons reaching the sensor material that actually results in a signal, e.g., by the generation of a photo-electron.
 Figure 3 shows the quantum eﬃciencies of typical sensors.
-The ”standard CCD” curve is for CCDs like those used in consumer-grade video cameras. ”Scientiﬁc CCD” is for a much more expensive ”science grade” CCD.
+The ”standard CCD” curve is for CCDs like those used in consumer-grade video cameras.
+“Scientiﬁc CCD” is for a much more expensive “science grade” CCD.
 The MODIS curve shows what is achievable if your budget is almost unlimited.
 The bottom curves are for the human eye.
 The human eye has a maximum QE of only a few percent for color (photopic) vision and 10% for night-time (scotopic) vision.
-It thus seems that evolution has given us eyes that are adequate for ﬁnding food and avoiding tigers, and even for reading websites, but which are shockingly ineﬃcient from an optical engineering standpoint (another refutation of ”intelligent design”).
+It thus seems that evolution has given us eyes that are adequate for ﬁnding food and avoiding tigers, and even for reading websites, but which are shockingly ineﬃcient from an optical engineering standpoint.
+(This ﬁgure gives another refutation of “intelligent design” for the human eye.
+The intelligent design in this ﬁgure was done by the physicists and optical engineers working on the CCD and MODIS sensors.)

 The power detected by the sensor coming from a square meter of the ocean surface is